ruyl/is-negative-integer/README.md

 # is-negative-integer
-Check if a number is a negative integer (forke from https://www.npmjs.com/package/is-positive-integer)
+Check if a number is a negative integer (forked from https://www.npmjs.com/package/is-positive-integer)

 # Installation
 ```bash